ZonaGuillermo/portfolio/index.md

 ## Graphic design projects

 ### [Fans](./works/dg-abanicos-feria/abanicos-feria-2015.pdf)
 From 2009 to 2019 on the occasion of the September patron saint festivities of Cabra.
+Made with Corel Draw and Photoshop.
 CMYK offset printing on card stock with waves die.
 Dimensions 295x212mm.

 ### [Turistic guides](./works/dg-guia-turistica/guia-turistica-2016.pdf)
 From 2010 to 2019.
 Published and distributed during Holy Week.
-CMYK offset printing on glossy paper.
+Made with Corel Draw and Photoshop.CMYK offset printing on glossy paper.
 Dimensions 420x297mm.

 ### [Christmas agendas](./works/dg-agenda-navidad/agenda-navidad-2014.pdf)
 From 2012 to 2015.
+Made with Adobe Indesign and Photoshop.
 CMYK offset printing on glossy paper.
 Dimensions 145x145mm.

 ### [Calendars](./works/dg-calendario/calendario-2017.pdf)
 From 2015 to 2019.
+Made with Adobe Indesign and Photoshop.
 CMYK offset printing on glossy paper on cardboard support.
 Dimensions 220x145mm.

 ### [Magnets](./works/dg-imanes/imanes-cabra-2018.pdf)
 In 2018.
+Made with Photoshop.
 CMYK offset printing on magnetic foil.
 Dimensions 83x53mm.